shibatch/grantback/v0.3/VOD_REACTION_LICENSE.md

 (iii) All rights in the Licensee's Derivative Work not expressly granted back to the Licensor under this Section 4 are reserved by the Licensee.

-(iv) The Licensee represents and warrants that the Licensee has obtained all necessary rights, licenses, consents, and permissions for all content (including the Licensee's original contributions and any third-party content the Licensee incorporated) within the Derivative Work provided to the Licensor for grant-back purposes (identified as the "Provided Copy" in Section 3.d) to grant the full scope of the license to the Licensor as described in this Section 4, free of any encumbrances or restrictions that would prevent the Licensor's exercise of such rights.
+(iv) The Licensee represents and warrants that the Licensee has obtained all necessary rights, licenses, consents, and permissions for all content (including the Licensee's original contributions and any third-party content the Licensee incorporated) within the Provided Copy to grant the full scope of the license to the Licensor as described in this Section 4, free of any encumbrances or restrictions that would prevent the Licensor's exercise of such rights.
 The Licensee agrees that if any third-party content the Licensee included in the Provided Copy is not clear for the Licensor's reuse under this grant-back, the Licensee will, upon request, endeavor to identify such content to the Licensor or take reasonable steps to remove or replace it to enable the Licensor's use.
 The Licensor's use of the Provided Copy is reliant on these representations and warranties, and the Licensee acknowledges that they may be held liable for direct losses incurred by the Licensor as a result of any material breach thereof.

 5\.
 Reservation of Rights and Third-Party Content in Original VODs